Shraddha-Bankar/Ai_Personal_Finance_Brain/README.md

 ---

 ## Conclusion
-This AI Personal Finance Brain is simple, easy to use, and helps users manage money, save more, and plan investments.
+This AI Financial Advisor is simple, easy to use, and helps users manage money, save more, and plan investments.

 ---